 Our price includes all vaccinations for the kitten’s age, deworming, a fecal test by our vet, FeLv and FIV clearance, and a vet health check before the kitten leaves our cattery.
 The our contract requires all pet kittens to be spayed/neutered by 6 months of age.
 All kittens will include their Vaccination Record and their Patient Chart from our vet showing when the kitten was vet checked, as well as his/her test results.

 We offer a $200 discount for families that decide to adopt two kittens.

 Bengals are a very active and vocal cats.
-They are have dog-like personalities.
-They will walk on a leash, come when called, play fetch, and most like water.
+They have dog-like personalities.
+They can be taught to walk on a leash, come when called, play fetch, and most like water.
 They make wonderful pets and are very entertaining.

 These cats get along well with other cats and dogs, they are wonderful with children.
 They are extremely curious and will get into everything so be sure to cat-proof your home, putting away your delicate/breakable items.

 They can jump very high and love to climb, you'll often find them on top of the highest cabinet or piece of furniture in the house.